s-w-1-t-c-h/pinger/README.md

 # pinger

 Basic threaded ICMP discovery script, written in Python 3.
 Should work across Windows/Linux/OSX, but haven't tested extensively.
-Can hit Class B ranges but I'd use a pro tool for that if I were you.
+Technically, pinger can scan Class B or A ranges but I'd use a pro tool for that if I were you.

 # Requirements